 THE 7 BEST BACKPACKING TOWELS OF 2019

 The standout feature of the REI MultiTowel Lite is that it can absorb eight times its weight in water.
 Yes, you read that right: eight times!
-You’ll be hard-pressed to find a camping towel with a higher absorbability rating than REI’s MultiTowel Lite.
+You’ll be hard-pressed to find a camp towel with a higher absorbability rating than REI’s MultiTowel Lite.

 Made out of 85 percent polyester and 15 percent nylon microfiber, the REI MultiTowel Lite isn’t only highly absorbable, it’s also fast drying, durable, and easy to pack.
-The largest MultiTowel in REI’s catalog will add 6.4 ounces to your backpack, and all of these towels are thin and easily compressible.
+The largest MultiTowel in REI’s catalog will add 6.4 ounces to your backpack, and all of these camp towels are thin and easily compressible.

 Hikers looking for superior absorbability technology will get good use out of the REI MultiTowel Lite.
-Even if absorbability isn’t your primary concern, the REI MultiTowel Lite is a good all-around microfiber towel that’s easy to pack and will last for years.
+Even if absorbability isn’t your primary concern, the REI MultiTowel Lite is a good all-around microfiber camping towel that’s easy to pack and will last for years.

 Looking for a Backpacking Towel?